-On the right (behind bed 9) notice a fine hanging creeper from the trees, Solandra macrantha, from Cuba; and beneath it plants of a striking species of the cardamom tribe, Amomum magnificum (Nicolaia imperialis), with large dahlia-like heads of bright pink bracts.
-Here is the entrance to the Fernery, the narrow paths of which are accessible to pedestrians only.
+On the right (behind bed 9) notice a fine hanging creeper from the trees, Solandra macrantha, from Cuba; and beneath it plants of a striking species of the cardamom tribe from Madagascar, Amomum magnificum (Nicolaia imperialis), with large dahlia-like heads of bright pink bracts.
+Here is the entrance to the Fernery. the narrow paths of which are accessible to pedestrians only.
 This was laid out in 1861, and though not extensive is well planned and of much beauty.
 The ground is shaded by lofty trees and watered by numerous little rivulets.
 Growing or climbing on the trunks of the trees are many plants of interest, Monstera deliciosa of Mexico, affording a pleasant fruit, Raphidophora decursiva, a great ornament of our jungles, and its near relative Epipremnum mirabile-the "Tonga" of Fiji, lately advocated as a remedy for neuralgia.
-These all belong to the Aroid Order, which is further represented here by many species of Philodendron, Syngonium, and other climbers, and by a gigantic terrestrial species, Godwinia gigas, from Central America, the flower-head of which appearing in December, has an extremely powerful and feetid odour.
-A climbing screw-pine (Freycinetia) is conspicuous, and two climbing ferns (Acrostichum scandens and Lygodium circinatum).
-Another climbing fern, Nephrolepis exaltata, is very common on the stems of palms in the Garden, especially on the oilpalm.
-The beds and borders of the water-courses are carpeted with many kinds of ferns, both native and exotic, and other shade-loving plants.
-Ceylon possesses five species of tree-ferns (Cyathea, two, both small, but peculiar to the Island; Alsophila, two fine species;1 and Amphicosmia Walkeræ), all of which are growing What are called "foliage plants" luxuriate here. in the warmth and moisture-species of Caladium, Maranta, and Calathea, Heliconia, Dracæna, and Dieffenbachia; shrubs like Medinilla, and smaller plants belonging to the genera Impatiens, Begonia, Fittonia, Gymnostachyum, Hoffmannia, &c.
-Here, too, are many ground-orchids-mostly native species of Calanthe, Acanthephippium, Phajus, Microstylis, Goodyera, &c.-and several small palms, such as Raphis flabelliformis (the walking-stick palm of South China), and species of Geonoma, Chamædorea, &c.
+These all belong to the Aroid Order, which is further represented here by many species of Philodendron, Syngonium, and other climbers, and by a gigantic terrestrial species, Godwinia gigas, from Central America.
+A climbing screw-pine (Freycinetia) is conspicuous. and two climbing ferns (Acrostichum scandens and Lygodium circinatum).
+Another climbing fern.
+Nephrolepis exaltata, is very common on the stems of palms in the Garden, especially on the oil-palm.
+The beds and borders of the watercourses are carpeted with many kinds of ferns, both native and exotic, and other shade-loving plants.
+Ceylon possesses five species of tree-ferns (Cyathea, two, both small, but peculiar to the Island; Alsophila, two fine species:1 and Amphicosmia Walkeræ), all of which are growing here.
+What are called "foliage plants" luxuriate in the warmth and moisture-species of Caladium, Maranta, and Calathea, Heliconia, Dracæna, and Dieffenbachia; shrubs like Medinilla, and smaller plants belonging to the genera Acrotrema, Impatiens, Begonia, Fittonia, Gymnostachyum, Hoffmannia, &c.
+Here, too, are many ground-orchids-mostly native species of Calanthe, Acanthephippium, Phajus, Microstylis, Goodyera, &c.-and several small palms, such as Rhapis flabelliformis (the walkingstick palm of South China), and species of Geonoma, Chamædorea, &c.

-1 Alsophila crinita, the beautiful tree-fern of the higher elevations, makes however but poor growth at Pérádeniya.
+1 Alsophi'a crinita. the beautiful tree-fern of the higher elevations, makes however but poor growth at Pérádeniya,

 In the lower part of the Fernery are a few old trees of red bark (Cinchona succirubra).
 These were planted here, among other trees, in 1863, and are from the original seed collected on Chimborazo by Messrs.
 Spruce and Cross.
 They made but poor growth in so unsuitable a locality.
-Pérádeniya is at too low an elevation for cinchona growing, and the bark of these trees has been found to be much inferior to that grown up-country.
+Pérádeniya is at too low an elevation for cinchona-growing, and the bark of these trees has been found to be much inferior to that grown up-country.
 A small tree of the calamander (Diospyros quæsita) will be also found here: this gives a highly valued cabinet wood: the tree is peculiar to Ceylon, was never common, and has now become extremely scarce.